 Step 1: Slice to Stand

-The how-to is super easy.
-Before you start, you want to make you watermelon stand.
+The how-to for this DIY is super easy.
+Before you start, you want to make your watermelon stand.
 Using a sharp knife, slice away a thin piece of the watermelon rind on what will be the bottom.
 Just cut the skin, not the actual watermelon flesh so it stands upright.

 Cut a 'lid' off the top of your watermelon.
 This time, use a paring knife to slice a neat circle that's large enough to fit either a beater or your entire hand into if you'll be using an ice cream scoop to scoop the watermelon flesh.

 You have a few methods you can use here.
 The first is you can use an immersion blender to blend the inside of the watermelon together so it's removed from the rind.
 Essentially, you're creating a watermelon puree here.

 The second option is depicted in the video, where you can attach a coring tool (in this case, a beater) to a drill.
 This method is a little more, unique, so take caution if you're not used to operating power tools (especially if you're already three sheets to the wind on vodka watermelon cocktail).

 Additionally, you can simply use a large spoon and some elbow grease.
 No matter what method you use, empty all flesh and juice into a large bowl.
 Whether it's glass, plastic, or stainless steel, that doesn't much matter.
 As long as it can hold the entire contents of the watermelon, you're in good shape.